-Securities purchased by or on behalf of the City shall have a final maturity of five (5) years or less from the date of purchase.
+Securities purchased by or on behalf of the City shall have a final maturity of three (3) years or less from the date of purchase.
+The overall weighted average duration of principal return for the portfolio shall be less than eighteen (18) months.
 The maturities of the underlying securities of a repurchase agreement will follow the requirements of the Master Repurchase Agreement.